KiddKailash/LearnABLE/backend/README.md

 # LearnABLE Backend

-This is the backend for the LearnABLE application, built with Django and Django REST Framework.
+This is the backend application for LearnABLE, built with Django and Django REST Framework.

 ## Prerequisites